 Park Medical Laboratory is conveniently located within our medical suite.
 The laboratory is CLIA and state-licensed and staffed by certified technologists under the direction of a board-certified clinical pathologist.

 Park Medical Laboratory is a Participating Provider with Medicare and CareFirst for blood work and stool evaluation.
 Laboratory services are billed separately from physician services.
 Specialized testing services sent to an outside reference lab will be billed separately by that testing facility.

-Laboratory hours are Monday through Friday, 7:30 a.m.-4:30 p.m. except for the last Friday of the month when the lab opens at 8:30 a.m.
-If you anticipate needing blood tests for blood sugar (glucose), lipids (cholesterol and triglycerides), or electrolytes, fast for 12 hours, consuming nothing but black coffee, tea, water, and usual medications.
+Laboratory hours are Monday through Friday, 7:30 a.m. - 4:00 p.m. **If you have any symptoms consistent with COVID-19 disease, please do not come to the lab!** If you anticipate needing blood tests for blood sugar (glucose), lipids (cholesterol and triglycerides), or electrolytes, fast for 12 hours, consuming nothing but black coffee, tea, water, and usual medications.
 However, if you are taking insulin, please check with your physician.

 For questions about the laboratory, please call (410) 583-7133.
 The labaratory fax number is (410) 583-7176.

 Where possible, have your pharmacy call your physician's office between 9:00 a.m. and 3:30 p.m., Monday through Friday to refill prescriptions.
 If you are using a new pharmacy, or the prescription is new, call your physician's Patient Service Coordinator (secretary) during office hours.

 8634 Liberty Rd. (at Old Court)

 7649-51 Harford Rd (& Taylor Ave)

 9708 Belair Rd. (& Forge Rd.)

 1001 York Road